network-whu/slides/README.md

 Thank you for your selection to enroll my course!

-From this repository we release slides and corresponding resources for the course "Computer Network", offered by CS of Wuhan University.
+From this repository we release slides and corresponding resources for the course "Computer Network", offered by School of CS of Wuhan University.

 **Please leve your comment, suggestion, question in the comment feedback or send me emails!**

 This is the teaching resource repository for the courses of CS, Wuhan University:
-* 2021200273 "Computer Network" for native students
+* 2021200273 "Computer Networking" for native students
-* (2021-2022-2)-0800074 "Computer Network" for international students
+* (2021-2022-2)-0800074 "Computer Networking" for international students

 The Internet has been driving tremendous change in the world since this century, while continuously changing and evolving on its own.